acorn-globus/handbook/src/guide/writing-and-posting-blogs.md

 ---
 ```

-4. Navigate to the `static/blog` folder at the root of the project
+4. Also, Navigate to the `static/blog` folder at the root of the project
 5. Create a new folder with the blog name, for example `building-your-first-form-with-formester`
 6. Add all the blog images there
-7. Follow [markdown syntax](https://www.markdownguide.org/basic-syntax/ "Basic Markdown Syntax") to add your content and images.
+7. Follow [markdown syntax](https://www.markdownguide.org/basic-syntax/ "Basic Markdown Syntax") to add your content and images to the file.
 8. Make sure you add proper title and alt texts for the images and links
 9. By default the page contains a Call To Acton Seciton, however `optionally` you can update the title and button text just by adding some more meta data: